maxxiimo/the-front-end-manifesto/the-manifesto.md

 7. Be consistent, keep code well organized, readable and DRY.

-8. Test across major browsers and in front of "real-life" users.
+8. Test across major browsers, devices, and in front of "real-life" users.

 9. Think in terms of all use cases including and especially accessibility.